 Bubble notes & legend

 The scale of all features shown on the intersection drawing is flexible to maximize readability while still containing all the information needed.
 TSSU and region electricians may request modifications to what is included or not included on the intersection drawing depending on the intersection complexity, uniqueness, or staff preference.
-In general, modifications are allowed, but are reviewed and informally approved by traffic-roadway section.
+In general, modifications are allowed, but are reviewed and informally approved by traffic engineering section.

 Figure 20-33 | 332S Cabinet Print (Page 6 – Intersection Drawing) Example 1